 Deadline: short

+CLOSED

 [Post131][407][Relay] LS to SA2 on cross-path topologies (Qualcomm)

 Scope: Draft an LS to SA2 to notify them that RAN2 excludes cross-path topologies for L2 and that a UE should not attempt to function as an intermediate relay UE towards two different parent nodes.
 Action is just to take into account (no reply expected).